microsoft/genaiscript/docs/src/content/docs/reference/scripts/json-mode.md

     order: 12
 ---

-Some models support forcing the output format to JSON, like the [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode) of OpenAI.
+Some models support forcing the output format to a JSON object, like the [JSON Object mode](https://platform.openai.com/docs/guides/text-generation/json-mode) of OpenAI.

 The generated file name will be `[spec].[template].json`.